krobelus/rate-experiments/README.md

 Given an assignment, a *unit clause* contains only falsified literals except for a single non-falsified *unit literal*.

-At any point during a solver's search, if the formula contains a unit clause given the current assignment, the unit literal $l$ in that clause is forced and added to the trail.
+At any point during a solver's search, if the formula contains a unit clause given the current assignment, the unit literal $l$ in that clause is necessarily satisified and therefore added to the trail.
 The unit clause is recorded as the *reason clause* for $l$.
 Everytime a literal $l$ is added to the trail, the formula will be simplified by *propagating* $l$: any clause containing $l$ is discarded because it will be satisfied by $l$, and occurrences of $\overline{l}$ are removed from the remaining clauses.
 The latter step may spawn new unit clauses and thus trigger further propagation.

-Note that there may be multiple potential reason clauses for some literal.
-Therefore reason clauses are specific to a concrete propagation sequence in a solver or checker.
+Given a formula where above unit propagation has been performed until fixpoint, we call a unit clause $C$ with unit literal $l \in C$ a *unique reason clause* if it was required to propagate $l$ in a formula --- that is, there can be no other reason clause for $l$ when performing the propagations.
+Note that a unique reason clause is defined with respect to a formula only, independent of a concrete propagation sequence.
+To avoid confusion with unique reason clauses, we refer to a reason clause that is specific to some propagation sequence as *concrete reason clauses*.
+Note that every reason clause is a unit clause.

 As assumptions need to be undone during search, the implementation of unit propagation does not actually delete clauses and literals, but merely scans the